stretchr/testify/README.md

 The `assert` package provides some helpful methods that allow you to write better test code in Go.

+  * Prints friendly, easy to read failure descriptions
+  * Allows for very readable code
+  * Optionally annotate each assertion with a message

 See it in action:

     func TestSomething(t *testing.T) {